 4Filter width and stride for max pooling are set to reduce the feature tensor to a 2×2 grid of the same depth.

-Figure 7.
-End-to-end reliability and efficiency.
-LaT stands for Layer-at-a-Time; AaT stands for All-at-a-Time. "×" means the system crashed.
+Figure 6: End-to-end reliability and efficiency. "×" means the workload crashed.
 Overall, VISTA offers the best or near-best runtimes and never crashes, while the alternatives are much slower or crash in some cases.